Owen Vaughan Hanner

 People need beauty and authenticity more than ever.
 Nevermind that it doesn’t pay or nobody listens yet.
 Beautiful music has been such a balm to me that I will repay in music as best as I can, to give refuge to those who come after me.
 This is how I honour those who came before me, too.

 I would like to explore beyond the 12-note scale, if my fantasy benefactor would send me the hardware (right now, please!).
-Hearing music of 19 and 31 notes can be an amazing palate-cleanser at least, and at most, it’s the future for a richer, more nuanced musical expression – something a lot of us are yearning for.
+Hearing music of 31 notes can be an amazing palate-cleanser at least, and at most, it’s the future for a richer, more nuanced musical expression – something a lot of us are yearning for.
+Or maybe there are subtler innovations to come, beyond our comprehension yet.
+Either way, I’d like to be involved.

 What do you feel when you play?